“I just can’t get excited about the prospect of making videos of myself for a living”: Guthrie Govan on why he’ll never be an “online guitarist”

-It’s typical of the unconventional and quirky nature of instrumental fusion of instrumental fusion giants to release a live album 18 months into a global pandemic.
+It’s typical of the unconventional and quirky nature of instrumental fusion giants to release a live album 18 months into a global pandemic.
 But despite the fact that new album Freeze! captures performances from the band’s tour of Europe at the beginning of 2020, it’s not totally removed from the defining event of our age – the performances were captured as they blazed across Europe on tour with the spectre of COVID hot on their heels.
 They found that each country they visited was on the brink of lockdown during their stay, and then closed down very shortly after they left.
 Somewhat miraculously they completed all but two dates of that 40-date European tour.

 The live album is a timely reminder of what we’ve been missing.
 Though featuring just six songs, rest assured this is no short player: they customarily extend and cajole each arrangement to flex their virtuosity and sense of fun.
 And as per one of their inspirations Frank Zappa, the studio versions of songs arguably provide just a framework, and it’s in a live raucous environment that they truly come to life.